School counselor: Global standing of school counselors

-Brazil

-School counselors in Brazil have large caseloads.

 Canada

 The roots of school counseling stemmed from a response to the conditions created by the industrial revolution in the early 1900s.
 Originally, school counseling was often referred to as vocational guidance, where the goal of the profession was to help individuals find their path in a time where individuals previous ways of making a living had been displaced.
 As people moved towards industrialized cities, counseling was required to help students navigate these new vocations.
 With a great discrepancy between the rich and the poor, vocational counseling was initiated to help support disadvantaged students.
 After World War II, vocational guidance began to shift towards a new movement of counseling, which provided a theoretical backing.
 As the role of school counselors progressed into the 1960s, 1970s and 1980s there has become more uncertainty as to what the role entails.
 This role confusion continues into the 21st century, where there is a lack of clear consensus between counselors, other teachers, administration, students and parents on what school counselors should be prioritizing.

-Throughout Canada, the emerging trend among school counseling programs is to provide a comprehensive and cohesive approach.
-These programs address the personal, social, educational and career development of students.
-A comprehensive program consists of four components, including developmental school counseling classroom lessons, individual student planning, responsive services, and school and community support.